kubeflow/community/proposals/chainer-operator-proposal.md

   # only "mpi" is supported in the first scope
   # "gloo", or custom backend will be supported in the future.
   backend: mpi
-  replicaSpecs:
+  # chief would be better like TfJorb?
+  master:
+    # replicas of master can be ommitted but must be 1 in master.
-  - replicas: 1
+    replicas: 1
-    ReplicaType: MASTER
-    # In 'MASTER', only backoffLimit/activeDeadlineSeconds
+    # In master, only backoffLimit/activeDeadlineSeconds
     # are supported for customizing resulting master `Job` behavior
     backoffLimit: 5
     activeDeadlineSeconds: 100